-You'll love these blackberry scones flavored with fresh thyme and drizzled with a simple lemon glaze.
-They make a perfect late summer breakfast treat.
+You'll love these soft and cakey blackberry scones flavored with fresh thyme and drizzled with a simple lemon glaze.
+They make a perfect summer breakfast treat for when fresh, juicy blackberries are in season.

 Jump to: